townteki/townsquare/docs/contributing.md

 node server/scripts/importstandalonedecks.js
 ```

-If you want to also work on the client, checkout the [Client Repository](https://github.com/mmeldo/townsquare-client) and run.
+If you want to also work on the client, checkout the [Client Repository](https://github.com/townteki/townsquare-client) and run.
 If you do not need the client source, you can download binaries from [townsquare GDrive](https://drive.google.com/file/d/1MdnDSUBYE1Rl0edYYlHaLC3BcSfwx6-7/view?usp=sharing) and unzip it to the `townsquare` repository.

 There are two exectuable components and you'll need to configure/run both to run a local server.
 First is the lobby server and then there are game nodes.
+To run the server, execute these commands:

 ```
 NODE_ENV=production PORT=4000 node .